signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

 **Write Data Buffer Depth** – This parameter is an input field that defines the data buffer size for the selected device.
 Supported values range from 2 to 256.

 **Number of Pipeline Stages** - This parameter is for assigning Pipeline Stages in the selected initiator.
+Using AXI Protocols, default value is 1.
 This is not available in SIG_NATIVE Bus Protocol.